keptn/lifecycle-toolkit/README.md

     key: prometheusLoginCredentials
 ```

+**Note:** The KeptnMetricsProvider is a new feature in KLT 0.7.0.
+The migration documentation provides information about how to upgrade from 0.6.0 and earlier versions to 0.7.0.
+about migrating
-**Note:** If using version 0.6.0 or older, please see the migration documentation when upgrading to 0.7.0.
+If using version 0.6.0 or older, please see the migration documentation when upgrading to 0.7.0.

 ### Keptn Metric